celery/celery/README.rst

 Celery also defines a group of bundles that can be used to install Celery and the dependencies for a given feature.

-You can specify these in your requirements or on the ``pip`` comand-line by using brackets.
+You can specify these in your requirements or on the ``pip`` command-line by using brackets.
 Multiple bundles can be specified by separating them by commas.
 ::

     $ pip install "celery[librabbitmq]"